ClemsonSoCUnix/django-sshkey/README.md

-django-sshkey lets you use a patched OpenSSH server to authenticate incoming SSH connections via public key authentication and identify the Django User that owns that key.
+# django-sshkey

-# The OpenSSH Patch
+django-sshkey allows you to associate SSH public keys to Django user accounts.

-At the top level of this repository is a patch for OpenSSH 6.2p2 which modifies the AuthorizedKeysCommand config option so that the incoming SSH public key is passed to the command via standard input.
-The incoming username will still be passed as the first argument to the specified command.
+It provides views to list, add, edit, and delete keys, each of which is intended for end-user consumption.
+It also provides a lookup view and corresponding lookup commands that are suitable for use with the `AuthorizedKeysCommand` feature in [OpenSSH][1] 6.2 and above.

-# The Django app
+## The Django app

-The Django app is located in the django\_sshkey directory at the top level of this repository.
-You should point Django to it in your project's settings.py or copy it into your project's directory.
+To use django-sshkey in your Django project, simply add `django_sshkey` to `INSTALLED_APPS` in `settings.py`, map the URLs into your project, and provide templates for the views (example templates are provided in the source).

-In order to associate an incoming public key with a user you must define SSHKEY\_AUTHORIZED\_KEYS\_OPTIONS in your project's settings.py.
-This should be a string containing options accepted by sshd, with "{username}" being replaced with the username of the user associated with the incoming public key.
+In order to associate an incoming public key with a user you must define `SSHKEY_AUTHORIZED_KEYS_OPTIONS` in your project's `settings.py`.
+This should be a string containing options accepted by sshd, with `{username}` being replaced with the username of the user associated with the incoming public key.

 For instance: